ritik-prog/n8n-automation-templates-5000/readme.md

 ---

-### 🔖 Sponsored

-This content is **sponsored by [AI Kaptan](https://www.aikaptan.com/)** — a platform dedicated to discovering, reviewing, and showcasing the latest AI tools, products, and innovations across industries.

-Explore more AI-powered solutions and insights at **AI Kaptan**.

----

 # 🔄 5000+ Advanced n8n Workflow Templates – Real-World, Multi-Platform Automation

 Welcome to the **largest open-source collection of production-grade n8n workflows**.
 With over **5000+ ready-to-use templates**, this repository empowers you to automate real-world tasks across sales, marketing, operations, support, and AI-driven use cases.